Genomon-Project/paplot-doc/data_signature.rst

 .. note::

-  How to validate json file format
+  The procedure to validate json file format

   paplot using `json` python package.
 When loading the input file using load function from json package, then the input file is valid json format.